The North Australia Metocean Study (NAMOS) is a Joint

 NAMOS-II

-is a secondary JIP that concentrates on extra-tropical
+was a secondary JIP that concentrated on extra-tropical

 cyclones primarily from 3 regimes: easterly trade